EmmaO4/LMS/README.md

 4. LMS.txt
     This file will store books and its relevant information.

+5. books_data.sql
+    sql file to use as interface for db inputs

+6. db.db
+    db file for storage

 Optional Files:
-    cli.py: potential to implement a separate CLI file for navigation.

     gui.py: notable options are: Tkinter or PyQt, retrieved via breif browser search.
 Look into this.

-Suggested Data Storage Format:
+Data Storage Format:

-    Introduce database -- SQLite for storing data in a meaningful way.
+    Introduce db -- SQLite for storing data in a meaningful way.